fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/02_encapsulation.md

 - when microwave is open, plate does not rotate
 - water does not get out (for washing machine and dishwasher)
 - temperature is in safe range

+You never directly call private methods - private `rotate_plate()` would be called only inside public functions of microwave.
+Similarly light switch by fridge.

 #### Question: What about protected access?